xieweiAlex/English_Learning/words-review.md

 How little **originality** there is in the common disasters of mankind: drunk driving deaths, reckless driving **maimings**, **incurable** **venereal** diseases. -
 The other aspect of avoiding **vicarious wisdom** is the rule of not learning from the best work done before yours. -
 > If you play games where other people have the **aptitudes** and you don’t, you’re going to lose. -
+If academia and business functioned with best practicable results, most **denizens** would be able to explain the success of the Coca-Cola Company through **parsimonious** use of basic concepts and problem-solving techniques. -
+But Shaw **plainly** understates the problem in implying that a conscious, **self-interested** **malevolence** is the main culprit. -
+one of whom kept explaining Berkshire Hathaway’s investing success by adding **standard deviations** of luck until, at six standard deviations, he encountered enough **derision** to force a change in explanation. -

 ## words-Jan-24.md ##
 words/2024/words-Jan-24.md
+The world would change around you in ways that would make you immune to the **blandishment** of the **power mongering** elite. -
+**thread the needle**. -
+He took some **anodyne** to relieve the pain. -
+his car **somersaulted** into a ditch. -
 But is it the **spire** or is it an **antenna**? -
 My dear friend Scott and his **intrepid** son. -
 Don't talk such **drivel**! -